 Jupiter is named after the Roman king of the gods for good reason.
 It’s the largest planet in the solar system and has more moons than any other planet.
 But that’s not all.
+This mighty gas giant is truly a wonder of the cosmos, boasting numerous fascinating features and unique characteristics.
 Read on for more facts about one of the most amazing planets in the solar system.

 1. Jupiter is the king of planets by mass